ddkhen11/Mesh2SMPL/README.md

 6. **Access your results**

-   After running the command, your results will be located in the `dataset_example/mesh_data/<your-mesh-folder-name>/smpl` directory.
+   After running the command, your results will be located in the `dataset_example/mesh_data/<your-mesh-folder-name>/smpl` directory. `smpl_mesh.obj` will contain your fitted SMPL model scaled back to the original size of your inputted mesh file. `smpl_param.pkl` will contains the parameters for your fitted SMPL model (not adjusted for scale).

 ## Citation